RhetTbull/guitk/README.md

             ],
         ]

+    def setup(self):
+        # this method is called after the window is created
+        # you can use it to set up any internal state you need

+        # bind_event_command() binds a callback command to a specific event,
+        # in this case, when user hits return in the entry field, the same command as hitting "Ok" will be called
+        # the widget objects can be accessed as self["KEY"] in setup() but not in config() as they aren't created until after config() is called
+        self["ENTRY_NAME"].bind_event("<Return>", command=self.on_ok)

     def on_ok(self):
         # the underlying guitk widgets are accessible as self["KEY"]
         # the value of each widget is accessible as self["KEY"].value